EmmanuelDemey/Gillespie59.github.io/_drafts/2015-08-06-google-appengine-setup.md

 If you have other ideas for the technical stack, do not hesitate to comment one of my posts, or create issues on the Github repository.
 I will be very glad to have a look to your ideas, and share what I learn with all of you.

+In a daily bases, I am working with front-end technologies (HTML5, Angular, jQueryJS, ...).
+All articles I will write about server-side components will be maybe too simple for some of you.
+I am sorry for that.
+But the main goal of this serie of posts is the discover of Google products.

 Let start with the beginning… with the quick configuration of my AppEngine instance, defined in a app.yaml file.

 The application will be composed of two parts : an REST API (implemented in Go) and an interface (using Angualar2).
 The UI part should be available at “/” and the API at “/api/”.
 In the configuration file of App Engine, I have to configure differents handlers based on an URL pattern.
 These handlers have to be defined in a handlers block in the app.yaml file.
 Here is the basic version of this file, defining the technologies of the application hosted on AppEngine.